No. 2 Gators Gymnastics Set to Open 2024 Season - ESPN 98.1 FM - 850 AM WRUF

 Fisk University is a highly ranked HBCU and the oldest institution of higher education in Nashville.
 It was the first HBCU to have a women’s gymnastics team (2023).

-Fisk’s head coach, Corrinne Wright Tarver, was the first Black gymnast to win the NCAA all-around; she did so in 1989.
+Fisk’s head coach, Corrinne Wright Tarver, is the first Black gymnast to win the NCAA all-around; she did so in 1989.

 Last season, as far as SEC competition goes, Fisk did play away at Georgia in a battle of the Bulldogs.
 Fisk fell 196-190.